fabricebrito/dev-platform-mongodb/README.md

 # dev-platform-mongodb

-Use `skaffold dev` to deploy mongodb
+Use `skaffold dev` to deploy mongodb.

+This deploys mongodb from oci://registry-1.docker.io/bitnamicharts/mongodb and exposes with a port-forward the mongodb on `mongodb://root:U4GtueGK1J@localhost:27017/`

+For coding experiments, access the code server pod on

 This prints: